The Declaration of Exit

 I. We Choose Exit

-We withdraw not in anger, but in clarity.
+We withdraw in clarity rather than anger.
 We leave systems that require our obedience to function and our participation to persist.
-We do not seek to destroy them.
-We deny them relevance.
+Destruction is not the point.
+Irrelevance is.

 Power decays when it is no longer necessary.